How to Soothe Irritation After Waxing — And Prevent It From Happening AgainOctober 05, 2021

 There are many over-the-counter creams formulated to help minimize the appearance of mild to moderate redness or swelling.
 Try a hydrocortisone cream from the drugstore to help soothe your post-waxing bumps.

-Dealing with these bumps can be frustrating, but it’s important to be patient during the healing process.
+Dealing with red bumps and ingrown hairs can be frustrating, but it’s important to be patient during the healing process.
 Everyone is different, so it can take anywhere from a few days to a few weeks for the irritation to subside.
 If your skin still looks red and bumpy after some time has passed, or it starts to get worse, head to your dermatologist’s office for additional suggestions on how to care for your irritated skin.

 Apply a Cold Compress

-Applying ice or a cold compress to the waxed area multiple times a day after getting a wax may help provide some comfort.
+Applying ice or a cold compress to the waxed area multiple times a day may help provide some comfort.
 Use an ice pack or wrap ice in a clean cloth.

 Avoid Touching the Area With Dirty Hands